Project Status: Study

 Multiple meetings with county agencies, property owners, and other stakeholders were held throughout the week at the design studio.

-Approximately 30 stakeholders, along with county staff, heard the design consultant present their preliminary findings.
-A copy of the presentation can be found by following the link below.
+Stakeholders, along with county staff, heard the design consultant present their preliminary findings.

-WHAT WERE THE RESULTS OF THE CHARRETTE?
-The county’s design consultant presented a draft regulating plan, street hierarchy, illustrative plan, and design concept for each study area.
+WHAT WERE THE RESULTS OF THE CHARRETTES?
+The county’s design consultant presented draft regulating plans, street hierarchies, illustrative plans, and design concepts for each study area.
 Copies of the draft plans are available by following the links below.
 These plans are initial drafts for illustrative purposes, and will be refined as they are reviewed by staff and the community.

 WHO SHOULD I CONTACT WITH QUESTIONS?
 You can contact Ben Blankinship at (804) 501-4286 or Ben Sehl at (804) 501-5226.